 Both Doctor X and Mystery Of The Wax Museum clung to Fay Wray’s legacy with near-Kong tenacity.
 Between questions about these and whether or not Erich Von Stroheim was as profligate and dictatorial as alleged, this actress/horror veteran submitted again to screenings of Doctor X and Mystery Of The Wax Museum fifty (nearer sixty) years after making them, but found both remote from a world she now knew.
 Everyone talked too fast, she said of Doctor X, though she loved the color and Lionel Atwill’s schmaltzy delivery and wisecracking Glenda Farrell in MOTWM.
 Wray enjoyed the excitement they generated and fun others had with them, but recollection was largely confined to ordeal of making both.
 Otherwise, the films dated for her surely as they would to modern sensibilities.
 Hardcore fans will defend such relics to dying breath, so it’s maybe welcome reality check when a surviving participant looks upon them with such detachment.
 To this day I’d take up cudgels on Lionel Atwill’s behalf, however, if for no other reason than his regal diction and delivery, something sorely missed in present acting company.
 There was a time, admittedly long ago, when I wished for vocal resonance equal to an Atwill and/or Basil Rathbone, ill-advised role models for a boy otherwise seeking to fit in among adolescent peers, but wouldn’t it be great even now to go about sounding like these guys?
 By the time Vincent Price got around to playing Atwill’s part in House Of Wax, everyone knew this property was best executed with tongue in cheek.
 To compare Mystery Of The Wax Museum with its twenty years hence remake is largely a fool’s errand.
 The latter was a jolly good time antidote to sicker elements the original embraced.
 House Of Wax was more inspired by likes of The Strawberry Blonde than Mystery Of The Wax Museum.
 Warners wanted families with kids turning on to 3-D under watchful arched eyebrows of in-on-the joke Price, not Lionel Atwill lusting over wax dolls and dispersing narcotics to addled henchmen.
 A couple of show-stoppers were too good not to create anew, thus 1953's re-unmasking, as well as impliedly nude Phyllis Kirk near immersed in molten wax.
 House Of Wax was otherwise like the paddle ball man stood outside its museum.
 Lots of bombast and promise of terror within, but little to truly unsettle once inside.

 They might have retitled it Legend Of The Wax Museum by the sixties, for this Warners follow-up to Doctor X joined the 1931 Dr. Jekyll and Mr. Hyde as most sought after of all classic horror films.
 Those lucky enough to have seen Wax Museum in 1933 were generous with praise.
 Thirty years of memories transformed it into that decade’s most horrifying movie encounter, and who could argue based on scintillating images published in various monster magazines?
 Carlos Clarens’ An Illustrated History Of The Horror Film in 1967 published a still of Lionel Atwill unmasked, the sight of which left me more than sold on notion that Wax Museum was indeed Daddy Rabbit of all chillers.
 Castle Of Frankenstein magazine offered an 8mm film in its back pages entitled Midnight At The Wax Museum (shown here) which featured a still of Glenda Farrell (below posing with cameras) from Mystery Of The Wax Museum.
 This was in early 1966.
 I wondered at the time --- could this humble souvenir be actual highlights from the (then) lost horror classic?
 My inquiry to expert Scott MacQueen resolved that forty-year mystery.
 He relates that Midnight At The Wax Museum was actually 1936's Midnight At Madame Tussaud’s from Great Britain, US released as Midnight At The Wax Museum.
 Does anyone recall purchasing this 8mm reel from Gothic Castle?
 I realize that in event you did, you’re probably still waiting for delivery (as I am for back issues I paid for in 1965!).
 It’d be great to hear from a reader who’s actually seen this subject.
 William K. Everson wrote a fascinating speculation in a 1968 issue of Alan Barbour’s old Screen Facts (#18), raising the possibility of a single, battered black-and-white print of Mystery Of The Wax Museum having played two or three years ago in one of the Iron Curtain countries.
 He went on to say that, owing to notoriously secretive Communist block archives, it was unlikely we’d ever have access to MOTWM.
 United Artists was supposedly offering a substantial no questions asked reward to anyone who could come up with printing material so they could put it in circulation, this by way of blind ads published in several issues of Films In Review during the mid-to-late sixties.
 Everson recalled having seen Wax Museum last in 1946 during a UK revival, but that print would be destroyed in 1954.
 No one there knew that they were holding the only remaining original print, said Everson.
-Such was cloak-and-dagger nature of lost film lore among small circulation fan periodicals during the sixties.

 The 1970 news of its rediscovery in "Jack Warner’s private vault" drew trade attention and a booking at The New York Film Festival, which I was only able to read about in the Times while sitting in my high school library.
 Hix in stix like me were months late getting film news then, thanks to snail mail and zines getting through (barely) on quarterly schedule, if that.
 Likes of Screen Facts and varied monster mags were voices in a wilderness few heard.
 Questions nagged then and still do.
 Had Jack Warner kept MOTWM locked in a basement chamber not unlike Jack Benny’s private gold stash?
 Turns out it was there on Warners' lot (along with a color Doctor X) and furthermore available for in-house reference all along.
 The writer and director of Warners’ 1966 Chamber Of Horrors, itself a reshuffling of ideas from Wax Museum and remake House Of Wax, screened both while preparing their own waxen concoction.
 It's doubtful anyone on WB premises realized Mystery Of The Wax Museum was, other than this single 35mm nitrate print, a lost film.
 Better inquiry might be --- would any of them have cared in the event?
 United Artists claimed television rights based on AAP purchase of Warners pre-48 back in 1956, and in February 1972 included Mystery Of The Wax Museum in its Prime Time Showcase package along with twenty-three other features.
 Nine of these were in color, not a sales enhancement in a syndicated market driven by increasing viewer disdain for B/W. The only other chiller in the group was Hammer’s 1959 Hound Of The Baskervilles, so stations looking to fill late-night horror schedules would not likely choose this package.
 Our Channel 2 out of Greensboro ran it one Friday around midnight, and though credits played in color, someone working the station's owl shift, no doubt impatient with sundry limitations of two-color Technicolor, switched off the chroma key moments in and played what remained in black-and-white.
 My fevered efforts to get through by telephone bore no fruit, and finally I switched over to The Amazing Colossal Man on Channel 12.